11 Healthy Make Ahead Lunchbox Ideas for Work and School

 - – Getting kids to eat multigrain, wholemeal or sourdough bread can be tricky if they are not used to them.
 Try swapping just one of the slices to wholemeal bread to start with.
 You could also use wholemeal wraps.

-- – If you like pizza, you can also jaffle your sandwiches with a sprinkle of Italian herbs inside and heat them up in the microwave at work or enjoy cold.
+- – If you like pizza, you can also jaffle your sandwiches with a sprinkle of Italian herbs inside.

 - – Check out this post for 22 delicious sandwich and wrap ideas.